Joan Burton: Loss of seat and re-election: 1997–2007

 She lost her seat at the 1997 general election, to Joe Higgins of the Socialist Party.
 Burton was re-elected to Fingal County Council in the 1999 local elections, on this occasion winning a seat in the Castleknock local electoral area.
 She was re-elected to the Dáil for Dublin West at the 2002 general election.
 She was then appointed Labour Party Spokesperson for Finance.
 She was a candidate for the deputy leadership of the party in 2002, obtaining 24% of the first preference vote, but was unsuccessful.
+From 1997 to 2002 she had returned to lecturing.

-Labour Deputy Leadership: 2007–2014
+Labour Deputy leadership: 2007–2014

 Burton became deputy leader of the Labour Party in September 2007.
 She was re-elected to represent Dublin West at the 2011 general election, topping the poll on the 1st count with 9,627 votes, and was the first TD in the country to be elected to the 31st Dáil.